 We have to embrace division by fitting into many categories all at once

 The future of the Left is in free agency, free agents not bound by mercenarism nor by party.
-What is most important is not ideology of convenience, ideology of party, or the ideology of someone on a separate issue if they are in alliance with you on the issue in question, so long as they share liberal secular democratic values.
+What is most important is not an ideology of convenience, an ideology of party, or the ideology of someone on a separate issue if they are in alliance with you on the subject in question, so long as they share liberal secular democratic values.
 This may well mean reaching ‘across the aisle’ to someone one week and being on opposite sides from them the next, something that can be done if everyone’s multiple identities are recognized instead of putting (and leaving them) in one box.

 How does this make winning power and referendums more likely?
 This overturns seeing general elections or popular referendums through the immediate prism of the established political parties (maybe the most prominent ID politics category).
 This does not mean abandoning your political principles.
-It means reinforcing them by standing upon them and accepting the support of those in agreement even if there would be broad disagreement on another issue.
-This political fluidity can be the key to outmanoeuvring the Regressive Left.
-While ID politics waits for action, stands on ideology, and refuses alliance with or aid from anyone who does not fall completely into lockstep, free agency stands on values, embraces action when and where support has come, and accepts disagreements can and will happen, even issue by issue.
+It means reinforcing them by standing upon them and accepting the support of those in agreement, even if there would be broad disagreement on another issue.
+This political fluidity can be the key to outmaneuvering the Regressive Left.
+While ID politics waits for action, stands on ideology, and refuses alliance with or aid from anyone who does not fall entirely into lockstep, the free agency stands on values, embraces action when and where support has come, and accepts disagreements can and will happen, even issue by issue.

-The liberal value of free speech, the liberal value of respect for science, the liberal value of equality of opportunity are not being upheld by today’s Right.
+The liberal value of free speech, the liberal value of respect for science, and the liberal value of equality of opportunity are not being upheld by today’s Right.
 Trump-style populism, much less further right politics, has not addressed the reasons why so many have gone from the Left.
 Leaving the Left was a response.
 The politics of even the populist Right has been a counter.
 Today’s Right is not a home.
 It is a temporary option that temporarily improves upon complete political homelessness.
 Free speech, combating climate change, equal rights under the law, fighting against social Darwinian economics — these will not be accomplished from a temporary home.
-These will be accomplished from coming home and turning the Left back into the force that only it can be – A truly inclusive, disagreeing part of politics that upends the political status quo.
+These will be accomplished by coming home and turning the Left back into the force that only it can be – A truly inclusive, disagreeing part of politics that upends the political status quo.